 All students are expected to achieve satisfactory levels of academic and research proficiency as stipulated by the individual GSBS programs for theory and laboratory practice.
 In addition, federal regulations require the School establish Satisfactory Academic Progress standards for students who are awarded federal financial aid funds.
 The following standards apply to all matriculated students, whether they are financial aid recipients or not.
 Students who fail to maintain Satisfactory Academic Progress during any semester may be placed on Financial Aid probation or suspension or may be dismissed, in accordance with the policies of the School.
 The standards of Satisfactory Academic Progress measure a student's performance in three areas: completion rate, cumulative grade point average (GPS) and maximum time frame.
 The student's academic progress shall be evaluated annually.
-Students admitted for the Fall semester will be evaluated at the end of each Spring semester, and students admitted for the Spring following their initial Fall semester enrollment.
+Students admitted for the Fall semester will be evaluated at the end of each Spring semester, and students admitted for the Spring semester will be evaluated at the end of each Fall semester and in the Spring following their initial Fall semester enrollment.
 Academic Progress will be evaluated for both part-time and full-time students.